Mathématique: Chapter 26

 It was a sea green, convertible VW beetle.

-“Handsome,” she said, mock-scandalized.
+“Handsome,” she breathed, mock-scandalized.
 “Are you laughing at my car?”

-“The word you’re looking for is feminine,” Vala said, sliding off the car.
-“And I’ll have you know that Sam is already planning to upgrade the engine for me in return for an unnamed favor so you watch it, buster.
-This little number is going to be quite formidable by this time next month.”
+“Excuse me, the word you’re looking for is ‘feminine’.”
+Vala slid off the car.
+“And I’ll have you know that Colonel Carter has already offered to upgrade the engine for me.
+This little number will be quite formidable by this time next month.”

-After only fifteen minutes they were back in Young’s apartment, sitting on either end of the low coffee table in front of his TV, take out Italian food spread out between them in white styrofoam boxes.
-Young stretched his injured leg out carefully in front of him as Vala leaned forward to queue up the movie.
-As it began, she twisted, looking back at Rush, who was still asleep, taking up the entire couch.
+Twenty minutes later, they were back in Young’s apartment, sitting on either end of the low coffee table in front of his TV, Italian food spread between them in white styrofoam boxes.
+Young stretched his injured leg carefully in front of him.
+Vala queued up the movie.
+As it began, she twisted to look back at Rush, who was still asleep, taking up the whole couch.

-Vala reached back to yank subtly on Rush’s sleeve.
-“We bought you dinner,” she said, “and a very nice Pinot noir.”
+Vala caught the edge of Rush’s SGC-issued T-shirt.
+“We bought you dinner,” she said, enticingly, “and a very underrated Pinot Noir.”

-“You’re missing movie night,” Vala said, tugging at Rush’s shirt with every protracted syllable.
+“You’re missing movie night.”
+Vala tugged on Rush’s shirt with each sing-song syllable.

 “There’s manicotti,” Vala continued.
 “Manicotti and revenge and stylized depictions of violence.”

-“What?”
-Rush said vaguely, half sitting before collapsing back with a wince, one hand coming to his ribs.
+Rush groaned, tried to sit, then collapsed back with a wince, one hand coming to his ribs.

 “Hello gorgeous,” Vala said.
 “You’re looking particularly poetic today.”